RickZeeland/MiniBug/README.md

 I've made a small sample project, with bugs and tasks copied from some applications' public bug trackers (Inkscape, Firefox, MariaDB and Kodi).

-Download the file <a href="minibug-MiniBug Sample Project.json">minibug-MiniBug Sample Project.json</a> and open it in MiniBug.
+Download the file <a href="MiniBug Sample Project.json">MiniBug Sample Project.json</a> and open it in MiniBug.

 # Getting Started